awsdocs/aws-cpp-developer-guide/doc_source/examples-sqs-messages.rst

 ================

-Retrieve any messages that are currently in the queue by calling the |sqsclient| class :methodname:`ReceiveMessage` member function, passing it the queue's URL.
+Retrieve any messages that are currently in the queue by calling the |sqsclient| class :functionname:`ReceiveMessage` member function, passing it the queue's URL.
 Messages are returned as a list of :aws-cpp-class:`Message <aws_1_1_s_q_s_1_1_model_1_1_message>` objects.

 **Includes**